 areas of expertise

-Melissa Georges is counsel to our Entertainment Group.
+Melissa Georges is counsel to our Entertainment Group and Chair of our Content Review & Clearance group.
 For more than 15 years, she has helped award-winning film and television producers, directors, actors, writers, animators, and comedians resolve complex legal issues to get their projects cleared and distributed.

 Ms. Georges assesses all forms of entertainment content for legal risk.
 She regularly studies film footage, television shows, Internet content, webisodes, scripts, screenplays, manuscripts, live performances, animated programs and other executions for potential claims, and suggests revisions and edits with an eye to reducing or eliminating risk.
 Ms. Georges’ legal expertise is in a variety of areas of entertainment law, including copyright and trademark, right of publicity and privacy, defamation, parody and satire, trespass, contracts, and labor and union issues.
 In addition to her work with US clients, she also regularly advises foreign production companies on the impact of US laws on their projects.